If you’re training for a Summer or Fall Race, welcome to what I call Laundry Season.

 Garden of Life Palm Beaches Marathon Weekend

 I’m thrilled to be running the Garden of Life Palm Beaches Half for the first time in December.
-Discount code coming soon!
+Use Discount Code "BIBRAVE15" to SAVE 15% on registration!

 I'm so excited that I'm determined to train all Summer.
 I'll be using all these laundry tips to help me get through the sweaty season.